digital-fabric/modulation/README.md

 - Provides complete isolation of each module: constant declarations in one file don't leak into another.
+- Supports circular dependencies.
+- Enforces explicit exporting and importing of methods, classes, modules and constants.
+- Allows [default exports](#default-exports) for modules exporting a single class or value.
 - Can [reload](#reloading-modules) modules at runtime without breaking your code in wierd ways.
-- Supports circular dependencies, no need
-- Enforces explicit exporting and importing of methods, classes, modules and constants.
-- Allows default exports for modules exporting a single class or value.
-- Supports nested namespaces with explicit exports.
+- Supports [nested namespaces](#using-nested-namespaces) with explicit exports.
+- Allows [mocking of dependencies](#mocking-dependencies) for testing purposes.
-- Can be used to write gems.
+- Can be used to [write gems](#writing-gems-using-modulation).

 ## Rationale